codeddesign/boomlink-crawler/README.md

 To start the crawler:
  * php run.php
  * php run.php > /dev/null &
- ! version (b) is to run it in background
+ * !
+2nd command is to run it in background

 Crawler engine description and other details of the current working version:
 $ run.php creates a service called 'ProjectListener' that his main purpose is to listen for new added projects.